 Will began his career as a professional science writer in 2006 and went on to work as the news editor of Astronomy Now magazine.
 In 2008 he joined the BBC’s Sky at Night Magazine where he worked for nearly six years before going freelance in 2013.
 His reporting has covered the whole gamut of celestial subjects, from planetary science and human spaceflight to astrophysics and observational astronomy.
 In late 2022 Will took up a new role within the UK space sector, helping to promote space research, exploration and innovation.

-Will is a former news editor of Astronomy Now magazine and has also worked as a science writer for the European Space Agency’s Hubble Space Telescope press office, in Munich.
-He has also written press releases and other outreach material for both the European Southern Observatory and the International Astronomical Union, and was the assistant editor of the first issue of the International Astronomical Union’s Communicating Astronomy with the Public Journal.
+He has also written press and outreach materials for the European Space Agency’s Hubble Space Telescope press office and the European Southern Observatory, and was the assistant editor of the first issue of the International Astronomical Union’s Communicating Astronomy with the Public Journal.